bmc-CompBio/LabelledPlots/README.md

 ## Usage

 * Use the online version (slower): https://tschauer.shinyapps.io/LabledPlots/

+* Download the app.R file
+* Open the file in RStudio
-* Download the app.R file and install the required packages (see in the file)
+* Install the required packages (see in the file)
+* Run app

 ## Examples